SumitsHub/learn-react/01-fundamentals/README.md

 }
 ```

-- external libraries use inline css,
-  so if you want to make some changes,
-  reference the library docs and elements tab
+- external libraries use inline css, so if you want to make some changes, reference the library docs and elements tab

-- alternative option
+- alternative option for inline style

 ```js
 const Author = () => {